Saddlescombe Farm and Newtimber walk

 Keep to the flat track, passing a water trough on your right.
 Continue until you reach the bottom corner of the field and go through the wooden bridle gate on your right (marked South Downs Way with a blue access arrow).

 Walk straight ahead for 22yd (20m), until you come to a stile on your left with a sign for Saddlescombe Donkey Wheel.
 Cross the stile, and follow the grass path as it bears to the left.
-Cross a second stile to find the donkey wheel straight ahead of you.
+Continue on to find the Donkey Wheel straight ahead of you.

 This large wheel was turned by a donkey or pony for hundreds of years.
 The well, some 164ft (50m) below, provided fresh drinking water for the whole farm.
-Mr Stan Hollingdale, who still lives at the farm, remembers it last being used back in the 1930s.
+Mr Stan Hollingdale, who lived at the farm all his life until his death in 2011, remembered it last being used back in the 1930s.
 The connection of Saddlescombe to mains water left the wheel and its donkey redundant.